In-House Marketing Teams Are Strained

 Marketing managers are under constant pressure to provide more and better results.
 With tough competition and the rise of data, execution of a cohesive marketing strategy is vital.
 But when there’s no time to plan, how do you know what to follow through on?
 No matter their level in the organization, marketers spend so much time on execution that resources just aren’t there for research and planning.
 This is why it’s so critical to engage an outside marketing consultant for strategy assistance.

-An Outside Viewpoint Helps
+An Outside Viewpoint Helps In Marketing Strategy

 Am I suggesting that you outsource your go-to-market strategy entirely?
-No, but an outside marketing consultant provides three major benefits that in-house marketers need to create better strategies.
+No, but an outside consultant provides three major benefits that in-house marketers need to create better strategies.
 They break through the “echo chamber” inside the team, have resource availability to focus on the right planning tasks, and see what’s going on from the outside.
 And these three things are exactly what your team needs to form a better marketing plan.

-Escaping the Marketing Strategy Echo Chamber
+Escape the Team Echo Chamber

 One drawback of working on marketing strategy only in-house is that you tend to only talk to yourselves and get the same viewpoints reinforced over and over.
 It’s an echo chamber.
 While you and your marketing team know your products better than anyone else, it may be difficult to consider alternative strategies.
 When you see what has worked in the past, it’s tempting to do the same thing over and over again.
 A marketing consultant will come in with different experiences and can more easily suggest new courses of action.